Frequently Asked Questions

-Yes, Central Seminary is accredited as a Category IV institution by the Transnational Association of Christian Colleges and Schools (TRACS), is a candidate for accreditation by the Association of Theological Schools, is a member of the American Association of Christian Colleges & Seminaries (AACCS), and is approved by (1) U.S. Citizenship and Immigration Services (USCIS) for Enrollment of Foreign Students, and (2) State and Federal Approving Agency for Veterans Benefits.
+Yes, Central Seminary is fully accredited by the Association of Theological Schools, is a member of the American Association of Christian Colleges & Seminaries (AACCS), and is approved by (1) U.S. Citizenship and Immigration Services (USCIS) for Enrollment of Foreign Students, and (2) State and Federal Approving Agency for Veterans Benefits.

 Can I transfer credits earned from other seminaries?